MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-change-remove-emergency-place-organization.md

 # Add, change, or remove a place for an emergency location in your organization

-Depending on the number of physical locations in your organization, you can add places for buildings, floors, and offices to create a more specific emergency location.
+**Depending on the number of physical locations in your organization, you can add places for buildings, floors, and offices to create a more specific emergency location.**

+**There are some differences in how you manage emergency calling depending on whether you are using Microsoft Calling Plans, Operator Connect, or Direct Routing for your PSTN connectivity.
+For more information, see [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).**

+**This article applies to Calling Plans and Operator Connect.**

 See [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md) for more information.

 You manage emergency locations for your organization in the Microsoft Teams admin center or by using PowerShell.